dustymabe/summit-2017-container-lab/vagrantcdk/lab4/chapter4.md

          information you want.

 ## Service Creation
-Now we want to create Kubernetes Services for our pods so that Openshift can introduce a layer of indirection between the pods.
+Now we want to create Kubernetes Services for our pods so that OpenShift can introduce a layer of indirection between the pods.

 Let's start with mariadb.
 Open up a service file: